1arush/deepfake-detection-using-perceptual-hashes/noise/plots/README.md

 File 'noise_plots.ipynb' contains all the code used to generate the plots for noise sensitivity.

-Each folder represents an image, corresponding to an image from the images folder.

 The images follow a naming convention.
 There are 2 types of images:
 - `<image><number>_<noise_type>`
 - `_<image>_avg_<noise_type>`